devopsapp84/helm-repository/charts/backstage-base/README.md

-# Backstage dev helm charts
+# Backstage production ready helm charts

 This folder contains Helm charts that can easily create a Kubernetes deployment of a demo Backstage app.